Allegrossimo/Simulation_damage_detect/README.md

 # Simulation_damage_detect
-a damage_detect workspace for Airsim&amp;ROS Simulation using yolov8n, sending damage data to windows.
+a damage_detect workspace for Prosim Simulation using yolov8n, sending damage data to windows.